-Few of us have homes that look as immaculate as those featured in magazines.
+Few of us have homes as immaculate as those featured in magazines.
 Budget notwithstanding, most of us simply don't have the stamina to keep our living space in the state of perfection that print magazines command on shoot days.
-In reality, much more goes into an interior photo shoot than meets the eye: Furniture is moved around, accessories are brought in by the truckload, electric cords are taped to table legs (or simply photoshopped out).
-Some publications even have soft stylists, people who specialize in making linens and other textiles look billowy and "perfectly imperfect."
+In reality, much more goes into an interior photoshoot than meets the eye: Furniture is moved around, accessories are brought in by the truckload, electric cords are taped to table legs (or simply photoshopped out).
+Some publications even have soft stylists— people who specialize in making linens and other textiles look billowy and "perfectly imperfect."

 We chatted with him about all the little things that he's learned through styling for a camera lens.
 The best part?
 A stylist's gig is usually no more than a day's work—which means you can achieve the same effect in just a few hours.
-Ready to take your home to a whole new level?
-These insanely easy tricks will make a world of a difference in your space.
+If you're ready to take your home to a whole new level, these insanely easy tricks will make a world of a difference in your space.

 Focus on Unique Objects

 One of the lessons King has learned through styling shoots for magazines is that objects matter.

 "I've learned that not only do they bring form and texture to a space—they engage us in conversation," he says.
 "The smallest object can embody an entire relationship or single experience; they're tied integrally to memories and can shape the identity of the room.
 When I style, I try to search the homeowner's existing pieces to incorporate into the shot because it retains a laid-back authenticity that never lacks functionality or feels misplaced because it means something to the person who lives there."

 Some of his favorite objects to always have on hand on shoot days are pillows, throws, books, and handmade ceramics.